zanardo/zpgdb/README.md

 one connection type is permitted at this time (eg, the same host, port, user and password and database).

+Persistent connections are tested before used for commands, and they are automatically reopened in case they were lost, dealing with PostgreSQL restarts transparently.

 ## How to install

 	pip install zpgdb==0.2